tylermong/CSCI-3327-Probability-and-Applied-Statistics/4. Monty Hall Problem Simulation/README.md

 [^1]

-# Birthday Problem
-In probability theory, the birthday problem asks for the probability that, in a set of n randomly chosen people, at least two will share the same birthday.
-The birthday paradox is the counterintuitive fact that only 23 people are needed for that probability to exceed 50%.

 ## Summary
 This project simulates the Monty Hall problem with a set of three doors, one winner (containing a car) and two losers (containing goats).
 The player picks a door, the host eliminates a losing door, then the player can either stick with or switch from their original choice, and finally the winning door is revealed.